 The main contribution of the semantic social network approach described seems to be in providing an association map of key concepts, enhanced by a visualization technique.
 Though this paper’s described technique has potential, the contribution it occluded by the fact that the authors do not engage the research of a now substantial body of mixed methods ethnographers, who aim to connect qualitative ethnography and quantitative analysis, including some work that does so utilizing network perspectives (Gravlee, Johnson, McCarty) and is specifically aimed at collaborative digital ethnography (Dengah and Snodgrass).

 Though network perspectives are used, the focus is on associations between edges, rather than on network structures, such as the many betweenness and centrality metrics.
-This seems like a missed opportunity, and makes me question the argued greater utility of a network approach compared to other association metrics and data reduction techniques.
-AH I suggest the authors consult work by mixed methods ethnographers such as Gravlee, Johnson, and McCarty for ideas on how to expand this network analysis to include structural metrics.
+AC This seems like a missed opportunity, and makes me question the argued greater utility of a network approach compared to other association metrics and data reduction techniques.
+GM I suggest the authors consult work by mixed methods ethnographers such as Gravlee, Johnson, and McCarty for ideas on how to expand this network analysis to include structural metrics.

-The argument is made that this approach is superior to an iterative approach, where one moves, for example, from ethnography to survey.
+AH DONE The argument is made that this approach is superior to an iterative approach, where one moves, for example, from ethnography to survey.
 The authors suggest that this provides for more openness (p.
 4) and less framing bias (p.
 19).
 I’m not convinced by this.
 Other iterative approaches (such as work by Dressler) provide for flexibility.
 And the biases inherent in coding data such as this would seem to at least equal other kinds of survey response biases.
 But the bigger point is that without a serious engagement with this other work, it’s difficult to evaluate these claims.
 The engagement instead of work by purely qualitative ethnographers of life online such as Boellstorff and others seems ill-advised.

-Even closer to the point, mixed methods ethnographic, survey, and social network research by Dengah, Snodgrass, and their lab on virtual worlds directly addresses the issues grappled with in this ms. There are many examples, but two particularly relevant pieces are:
+AH DONE Even closer to the point, mixed methods ethnographic, survey, and social network research by Dengah, Snodgrass, and their lab on virtual worlds directly addresses the issues grappled with in this ms. There are many examples, but two particularly relevant pieces are:

 Dengah, Snodgrass, et al. 2018.
 “The Social Networks and Distinctive Experiences of Intensively Involved Online Gamers: A Novel Mixed Methods Approach.”
 Computers in Human Behavior.